Is it always safe to drive with blood alcohol content under .08%?

 Looking at the different Blood Alcohol Content levels, there are stages of impairment The stages of impairment associate with varying BAC levels are:

-• BAC of .05-may cause exaggerated behavior, loss of small muscle control, and impaired judgement; cause the person to “feel good”, lowers alertness and releases inhibitions.
+• BAC of .05-may cause exaggerated behavior, loss of small muscle control, and impaired judgment; cause the person to “feel good”, lowers alertness and releases inhibitions.
 When a person drives at this level, coordination, the ability to track moving objects, and response to an emergent driving situation can all be reduced.
 It can also cause difficulty in steering.

-• BAC of .08- muscle coordination is poor, and judgement, self-control and memory is impaired.
+• BAC of .08- muscle coordination is poor, and judgment, self-control and memory is impaired.
 When driving, there may be a loss of concentration and short-term memory, an inability to control speed, reduced ability to process information and impaired perception

 Driving under the influence of alcohol, regardless of the BAC, is not safe.
 If there has been an accident involving someone driving under the influence, a Minneapolis DWI lawyer can help the victim understand how alcohol affects driving.